- Dr Oliver Escobar

 Between 2010-2013 I was the Project Officer of the Public Policy Network, where I am still the convener of the Citizen Participation Network.
 I am also a trained participation practitioner (International Association for Public Participation).

-I was the Project Director for the ‘Citizens' Juries about Onshore Windfarms’ research project, funded by ClimateXChange.
-I now lead on the Participatory Budgeting strand of What Works Scotland and I am a member of the Scottish Government PB Working Group.
+I was the Project Director for the ‘Citizens' Juries about Onshore Windfarms’ funded by ClimateXChange, and recently facilitated a series of Citizens' Juries on Tackling Health Inequalities.
+I currently lead on the Participatory Budgeting strand of What Works Scotland and I am a member of the Scottish Government PB Working Group.

 From November 2013, I have worked on Mixed Methods research and teaching with Prof. Andrew Thompson using data from a large study of the European Commission.
 I recently concluded the first part of an international study of 'People who make a difference in neighbourhoods' using Q Methodology with colleagues in England, Netherlands and Denmark.

 I contributed to develop So Say Scotland (a hub for participatory politics and democratic innovation), as well as the year-long deliberative process led by the Electoral Reform Society: Democracy Max -An Inquiry into the Future of Scottish Democracy.
 In November 2014, I was appointed to the Board of Trustees of Democratic Audit UK.

 I also carry out participatory and deliberative projects for the Academy of Government.
 For instance, I designed and facilitated participatory forums for the COSLA Commission on Strengthening Local Democracy, and deliberative processes for Voluntary Action Scotland / Third Sector Interfaces, and ClimateXChange.

 I have given lectures and workshops on dialogue and deliberation, citizen participation, political communication, policy analysis, political theory, qualitative research, science public engagement, facilitation and consensus building.